PriyaRani10/Elevator-Problem-/README.md

 1. The code is repeatative in some cases as I have used each view only for one type of HTTP Method to provide a better understanding.

 2. PostgreSQL DB is used for portability in GitHub, whose deatail I have mentioned in the .env file using config.

+3. I have made 2 branch: main and develope.
+All my codes are in Develop branches for now.
 ```
 ```